Jeong Da-bin

 Jeong Da-bin (March 4, 1980 – February 10, 2007) was a South Korean actress.
-Best known for the popular television series Cats on the Roof (2003), she died through suicide in 2007 at the age of 26.
+Best known for the popular television series Cats on the Roof (2003), she died from suicide in 2007 at the age of 26.

 Career

 Born Jeong Hye-seon in Seongnam, Gyeonggi Province, she studied Theater and Film at Dongguk University.
 Using the stage name Jeong Da-bin, she made her acting debut in 2000 in The Legend of Gingko.
 This was followed by minor and supporting roles in television dramas, and as part of the ensemble cast in the sitcom Nonstop.

 In 2003, Jeong's acting breakthrough would come in Cats on the Roof.
 Depicting a boy and a girl platonically living together then falling in love (with cohabitation at the time a taboo topic in the South Korean mainstream), the series was a success, especially popular among teenagers and those in their early to mid 20s.

 Jeong became known for her cheerful and positive image, and in 2004 having starred in her first film, the romantic comedy He Was Cool alongside Song Seung-heon, based on the internet novel by Guiyeoni.
 She then returned to television, starring with Yoon Kye-sang in My 19 Year Old Sister-in-Law.
 In 2005, That Summer's Typhoon, which co-starred Han Ye-seul, would be her final acting role, although it did not perform well.